What is Procurement? The Procurement Process Explained

 Next, you must order the necessary materials from suppliers.
 If you don’t already have a list of trusted vendors, you’ll have to start building relationships to get the best deals on their wares.
 At this stage, you’ll need to work out how you will receive the goods and services, along with when and how payment will be made.

 Before any order can be completed, you’ll need to consult any authorizing managers or stakeholders to approve purchasing decisions.
-This might be an office manager approving a bulk order of staples or a CEO confirming purchasing of new industrial-grade equipment.
+This might be an office manager approving a bulk order of staples or a CEO confirming the purchasing of new industrial-grade equipment.
 In some companies a chief procurement officer (CPO) will be the one overseeing all company purchases.
 This is where the KPI data gathered during needs recognition comes into play, as it can prove to whoever is in charge of approval the necessity of the purchase and how it fits into the current budget.
-And in some sales, competitive bidding is necessary, further requiring clear authorization of what is and isn’t within the budget.
+In some sales, competitive bidding is necessary, further requiring clear authorization of what is and isn’t within the budget.

 Modern vs Traditional Procurement Processes